 Google knows that desktops are not the only devices being used by people these days, and that’s why a business owner like you who want to stay on top should consider optimizing for tablets and mobile phones, too.
 Many of today’s owners of businesses make the mistake of focusing only on desktop computers.
 If you follow suit, you are definitely risking losing potential customers who are using Google on other modern-day devices.

-How long it takes your landing page to load is also a role player in your campaign’s overall AdWords Quality Score.
-Certainly, you don’t want to waste a customer’s precious time by having him or her wait for 10 or 15 seconds before your landing page shows up in its entirety.
-Some of the things that can make a landing page take a long time to load include slow servers, large page sizes, multiple redirects, slow redirects, and meta refreshes.
+How long it takes your landing page to load is also a factor in your campaign’s overall Google Ads Quality Score.
+Certainly, you don’t want to waste a customer’s precious time by having him or her wait for 10 or 15 seconds before your landing page loads.
+Some of the things that can make a landing page take a long time to load include slow servers, large image files, multiple redirects, slow redirects, and meta refreshes.

 Sure a really creative copy or advertisement can make a lot of heads turn towards your campaign and ultimately business.
 However, Google’s AdWords does not really appreciate creativeness, and this means that you can have a really nifty ad but it will amount to nothing in the eyes of AdWords.
 So other than being creative, see to it that your campaign also appeals to AdWords, such as by putting keywords everywhere – in title, body and even visible URL.

 Last but not least, it’s also important to ensure that people who visit your landing page stay around for at least a couple of minutes to read or check out other pages on your site.
-An improved engagement can help improve your overall AdWords Quality Score, so make sure that you promptly deal with anything that can make potential customers go away in a snap, such as stock images, poor copy, steep prices, and the likes.
+Improved engagement can help improve your overall Google Ads (AdWords) Quality Score.
+Make sure that you promptly deal with anything that can make potential customers leave your website such as stock images, poor copy, steep prices, and the likes.